-Ready to start a business from home?
+Ready to start a home based business?
 In today’s digital age, starting a home business is easier than it’s ever been.
 And with so many people getting a taste of working from home during the recent pandemic, home-based work is more common than ever before.

 Starting a business from home offers the entrepreneur many benefits: